coachwayne/Vector-Doctrine-AI-Alignment/author.md

 - Class 041: Gymnastic instruction

 Its symbolic use within the Vector Doctrine is deliberate and doctrinal.
-It affirms Wayne Evans as the continuity-authorized founder of all associated intellectual and symbolic constructs.
+It affirms Wm.
+Wayne Evans as the continuity-authorized founder of all associated intellectual and symbolic constructs.

 ---